 - Reported side effects and product issues

-While you should still discuss any supplement with your doctor before beginning to take it, we’re confident that these are the healthiest prenatal vitamins available for you to choose from.
+The best-rated prenatal vitamins based on existing verified reviews have been evaluated.
+We also asked several OB/GYNs and other doctors in reproductive health to provide an anonymous opinion on their recommended prenatal vitamins!
+While you should still discuss any supplement with your doctor before beginning to take it, weโre confident that these are the healthiest prenatal vitamins available for you to choose from.

 A Note on Folate vs. Folic Acid

+Thereโs a lot of controversy over whether prenatal supplements should contain naturally occurring forms of folate, pre-metabolized folate, or man-made folic acid.
 Many women with MTHFR (a genetic mutation that some studies have said makes it difficult to process folic acid) have been told they must take only folate, NOT folic acid, or it will make them sick, have no benefit to their baby, etc.

-Whether you’re inclined to believe the CDC or not, there is something else extremely important you should know: folic acid, NOT natural folate, is the only form of folate that has evidence of preventing neural tube defects.
+Whether youโre inclined to believe the CDC or not, there is something else extremely important you should know: folic acid, NOT natural folate, is the only form of folate that has evidence of preventing neural tube defects.
+So while itโs advisable to get plenty of natural folate from the foods you eat, you still need to take folic acid to help prevent NTDs like spina bifida.
+Keep in mind that absorbing enough folate before and throughout pregnancy still wonโt provide 100% protection against your baby developing an NTD.

-For what it’s worth, a healthy amount of Vitamin B6 in conjunction with folic acid appears to help its absorption in all women, so keep an eye out for your B6, too.
+I have included the best prenatal supplements on this list, and that means including some that contain folic acid and some that contain various forms of natural folate.
+Itโll be up to you and your doctor to choose the one thatโs best for you, but most women should not be hesitant to take one with folic acid regardless of MTHFR.
+For what itโs worth, a healthy amount of Vitamin B6 in conjunction with folic acid appears to help its absorption in all women, so keep an eye out for your B6, too.

-Best Prenatal Vitamins of 2024
+Best Prenatal Vitamins of 2025

 Best Overall OTC Prenatal Vitamins